-This responds to your letter of July 12, 2001, in which you explain that [] ("the Bank") proposes to commence charging a non-accountholder ("non-relationship customer") a convenience fee for using a Bank teller to cash an "on us check," which is a check drawn upon the account of one of the Bank's customers.
-The Bank intends to apply this convenience fee with respect to checks drawn on business accounts.
-This convenience fee is essentially compensating the bank for making cash immediately available to the payee.
-Otherwise, the payee would have to wait for the check to clear through the payment system.

-You request the concurrence of this office that the Bank is authorized to charge this fee under section 24(Seventh) of the National Bank Act (12 U.S.C. §24(Seventh)) and 12 C.F.R. § 7.4002(a).
-Based on our review of your letter and supporting materials submitted and the relevant procedural considerations set forth in 12 C.F.R. § 7.4002(b), we agree that the Bank is authorized to charge this convenience fee, in its discretion, pursuant to section 24(Seventh) and section 7.4002(a).
+This responds to your letter of July 31, 2001, in which you request the concurrence of this Office that [], a national banking association with its main office in [City, State], and with branch offices in [State 1, State 2,] and [State 3] ("the Bank"), is authorized, pursuant to 12 U.S.C. § 24(Seventh) and 12 C.F.R. § 7.4002, to charge non-accountholders convenience fees to cash checks drawn on the Bank ("On Us Checks").1 The Bank's deposit agreements reserve the right to charge this convenience fee with respect to checks drawn on any deposit accounts.
+This fee is essentially compensating the bank for making cash immediately available to the payee.
+Otherwise, the payee would have to wait for the check to clear through the relevant procedural considerations set forth in 12 C.F.R. § 7.4002(b), we agree that the Bank is authorized to charge this convenience fee, in its discretion, pursuant to section 24(Seventh) and section 7.4002(a).2